 As a requester, each time someone uploads file(s) via the link Request Files, an email is sent for notification.

-Here, the request folder with the uploaded files:
+Here, is the request folder with the uploaded files:

 Some notes about the behavior of the uploaded files:

 - If the Request files link has no recipient, each file is identified by a prefix which was inserted into the file name like:

 - If the Request files link has no recipient, the